ksmandersen/CCollections/CCReport.md

 As noted earlier only some of the libraries encountered in our research had testing implemented.
 Some had a few tests per data structure to make sure that the data structure sort-of worked.
 A few had full-blown test suites with all public functionality tested.
 A lot of had no tests or no tests checked in to the public source at least.

-The library for this project will be using unit tests with coverage of all data structures and all public API.
+The library for this project will be using unit tests with coverage of all data structures and all public API functions.
 This will serve three main goals of the library.

 1. The library is well-tested.
 Every time a change is made to a data structure or another part of the library, which may affect several data structure, all the tests can be run to check nothing breaks.
-This dramatically lovers the chance of small bugs creeping in.
+This dramatically lowers the chance of small bugs creeping in.
 2. Tests drive forward implementation.
 This is also known as Test-Driven Development; TDD for short.
 Once the general structure of the library has been determined features can be fleshed out by writing the tests first and then the implementation.
 This will both ensure all API is tested but also that there is no API features that has not been tested.
-3. A well tested library will incentivize third-party developers, that wish to extend and contribute their code to the library, to write tests for their code.
+3. A well tested library will encourage third-party developers, who wish to extend and contribute their code to the library, to write tests for their code.
 Looking at the existing tests will also make it easier for the developer to write matching tests for their code.

 ## Error handling

-Libraries like C# and Java has native support for Exceptions which makes it really easy for developers to determine if something went wrong and then take proper actions.
+Libraries like C# and Java has native support for Exceptions which makes it really easy for developers to determine whether something went wrong and then take proper actions.
 Since C doesn't have any native support for handling errors we'll have to deal with them other ways.
 There are several approaches to the problem.

-* Return values (-1, -2, etc. corresponding to a error)
+* Return values (-1, -2, etc. corresponding to an error)
 * out parameters. functions have a last parameter that will contain an error message or code that must be checked.
 * callbacks. functions have a callback parameter that takes a function pointer to a function that will be called with a error message or code.
 * global callbacks. like callbacks but there is only a global function that will be called no matter where the error occurs.